jacksonbull87/Hit-Classification/readme.md

 ## Data Collection
     - The dataset consisted of 6400 songs that were collected using Spotify's API.
-I anaylized each class of song (Hit or Flop) using the following 15 audio features:
+I analyzed each class of song (Hit or Flop) using the following 15 audio features:
         1. Danceability
         2. Energy
         3. Loudness